 This is a HUGE deal.
 Let me repeat that:

-More than half the people who read my book gave me their email address
+More than half the people who read my book gave me their email address.

 (This number doesn’t include people who purchased the book in foreign countries because I’m unable to track those figures.
 It’s probably less than 50 percent overall, but very close to 50.)

 One of the most important reasons to create a course or some other way to collect email addresses is Amazon (or any retailer, for that matter) doesn’t give you your readers’ email addresses.
 In particular, I’ve used that list to help solicit reviews for the book.
 We’re approaching 800 reviews on Amazon right now, which is amazing, and more than some other popular books by better-known authors.
 So thank you to everybody who has left a review.
 And if you’ve read Will It Fly? and haven’t left a review, I’d love to know what you thought of it.
+Follow that link to Amazon to leave a review.

 Will It Fly?
 Led to One of My Most Popular Courses